Expat Living in Yogyakarta

 Tennis, swimming and fitness centers are found in large hotels, most payable on a per use basis.
 Sightseeing is also popular, as are language schools and batik courses.
 Nearby are river rafting, lava-watching, volcano climbing, trekking, caving and bird watching opportunities.
 Beaches to the south are not suitable for swimming because of strong undertows but are good for strolling and freshly-caught fish meals cooked to order.
 The Yogyakarta American Jeep Club holds off-road rallies and there is paragliding near Borobudur.
 A movie theater complex is under construction and is expected to be completed by the end of 2005.
 And Jogja’s first bowling alley opened in 2005.

-Jogja has two Hash House Harrier groups.
+Jogja has a Hash House Harriers group: Malioboro Hash House Harriers.
 Notices of the times and locations of their runs and contacts for the groups are listed in Jogja’s local newspaper, Kedaulatan Rakyat.
 One group even provides transportation, picking up on Jl.
 Mangkubumi and delivering to the site, if necessary.
 Alternatively, simply go to the site of the next run at the stated time and you can register on the spot.

 Golf courses suiting a wide variety of skills and time limitations range from the 9-hole beginner course at Hyatt Regency Jogja to the 18-hole Merapi Golf Course, one of the best in the area, used for international tournaments.
 Others are Adisucipto Golf Club, 18 holes near the Jogja airport; and Tidar Golf Course in Magelang (near Borobudur), 18 holes.